aayushsapkota9/frontend-assignment/README.md

-# Assignment Title: E-commerce Development Task
+# Assignment Title: E-commerce Development Taskk

 - [x] homepage that can fetch data from api
 - [x] search option and open product when selecting item